William-Louis Ternaux

-By the time of the "Exposition of the Products of French Industry" in Paris in 1823, when he composed his daring challenge cited above, he had created and was orchestrating a giant mechanized woolens industry employing overall some 20,000 people.
+By the time of the "Exposition of the Products of French Industry" in Paris in 1823, when he composed his challenge cited above, he had created and was orchestrating a giant mechanized woolens industry employing overall some 20,000 people.
 Every requirement, from the raising of sheep to the marketing of finished products, was provided for and integrated.

 His main factories (usines de fabrication) at Sedan, Reims, Louviers and Verviers (Belgium) employed a total of about 800 looms.
 His factory at Bazancourt, near Reims, was the first in France (1811) where wool was combed and spun by machine.
 He had experimental model factories for new fabrics (ateliers d’essais) at his summer estate at Saint-Ouen, near Paris.
 In Paris, there were workshops on the rue Mouffetard for constructing and testing new textiles machines and a chain of ten retail shops for displaying his wares, the most important of which was the Cachemire Français at No.3 Place des Victoires.

 His main offices and private bank were at the same address.
 He built a dyeworks at Ternes and a Spanish-style wool washing plant at Auteuil.
 He had commerce houses in cities throughout Europe as well as in New York, Mexico, Valparaiso and Calcutta.
 His ship, named Ternaux’, carried his goods to ports around the world.
 Ternaux contributed significantly to the introduction and perfection of merino sheep from Spain and, most famously, in 1818-19 he brought Tibetan cashmere goats to France and experimented with their fine down for his famous luxury shawls (cachemires, also named 'Ternauxs').
 His private herd of about 150 goats at Saint-Ouen supplied the fine wool for his factories at Reims that specialized in high quality fabrics -- "étoffes de goût et de fantasie en laine."
 Napoleon, on the occasion of a visit to Louviers in June, 1810, awarded Ternaux the cross of the Legion of Honor.